jmcolella/job_queue_project/README.md

 There is no need for you to work on this project until you get a perfect score.
-We're looking for your code to be well organized and for you to have put some effort into finding a good solution to the problem, but you shouldn't spend more than a couple of hours on this project.
+We're looking for your code to be well organized and for you to have put some effort into finding a good solution to the problem, but you shouldn't spend more than a few hours on this project.
 You may implement it in any language you like.
-This is intended to be a fun opportunity for you to showcase your skills rather than a contest to see who can get the highest score.
+This is intended to be a fun opportunity for you to showcase your skills rather than a contest to see who can get the lowest score.

 ## Submitting Your Project ##